tiemma/kubernetes-article-content/README.md

 For this example, we'd be using the image from the docker beginner guide which has been uploaded to this  repo: [`ichtrojan/php-hello-world`](https://hub.docker.com/r/ichtrojan/php-hello-world)

 When deploying applications, we deploy them to a path called a namespace.
-A namespace is an abstraction of a sandbox which is used to break down the same applications in different zones, we can do this for testing purposes such as A/B testing where we might use different configurations but need both applications running to infer what the functions needed there might be.
+A namespace is an abstraction of a sandbox which is used to break down the same application in different zones, we can do this for testing purposes such as A/B testing, where we might use different configurations but need both applications running to infer what the difference in runtime there might be.

 If a namespace is not specified, Kubernetes by default uses the `default` namespace.